 Data brokers make synthetic fraud easier by providing verified personal details that lend credibility to fabricated identities.
 A real date of birth paired with a real former address makes a synthetic identity far more convincing to automated verification systems.

 In an account takeover, criminals gain access to your existing financial accounts, email, or other services.
-They use your personal information to answer security questions ("What street did you grow up on?"), convince customer service representatives they're you, or reset passwords using information found in your broker profiles.
+They use your personal information to answer security questions ("What street did you grow up on?"), convince customer service representatives they're you, or reset passwords using information found in your listings.

 Think about your security questions.
 Your mother's maiden name, the city where you were born, your high school — all of this is likely available on data broker sites.
 These "knowledge-based authentication" questions were designed in an era before personal data was widely available online.
 Today, they offer almost no protection.